 The study dug deeper into these views, and identified several misconceptions about the claims process.

 61% of respondents, for example, believed that the process of making a claim would be too complex.
-And while the law surrounding these matters isn’t something that a layperson could simply delve into, the fact is that expert, legally-trained advice is often a simple phone call away.
+And while the law surrounding these matters isn’t something that a layperson could simply delve into, the fact is that expert and legally trained advice from a workers comp law firm is often a simple phone call away.
 A compensation calculator might help you to decide whether your claim is worth making – but a conversation might be even more illuminating.

 Slightly less widespread, at 58%, is the belief that everyone making a claim will have to go to court.
 The NAH report that just 5% of cases end up going to court – and even those, for the most part, only have to attend once.
 Moreover, an expert and empathetic solicitor is on hand to guide the claimant through the process.